vscheyer/computer_vision/README.md

 ## Project Goals

-Our team is relatively new to the space of machine learning and we selected learning goals to help give us an overview of neural nets.
+Our team is relatively new to the space of machine learning and we selected learning goals to help give us an overview of neural networks.
 Our learning goals were to:

-- Orient ourselves to neural nets
+- Familiarize ourselves  with neural nets
 - Understand the difference between FCNN & CNNs
 - Become familiar with the challenges of image classification
 - Practice selecting, organizing, and using a dataset